mjavadshamsi/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---
 <p style="font-size: 18px; text-align: justify;">
     I am a PhD candidate in Economics at the London School of Economics and a Research Officer at the Institute for Fiscal Studies.
 My research interests lie in applied microeconomics.
 I employ a variety of methods to collect and analyze data, including web scraping, big data analytics, natural language processing, and image processing, to investigate diverse economic questions.
-I am currently investigating the impact of technology on the entrepreneurial landscape in the food industry.
+I am currently investigating the impact of digital technology on the entrepreneurial landscape in the food industry.
 </p>

 <p style="font-size: 18px; text-align: justify;">